Giennadij Jerszow: Creative method

 The sculptor works in a realistic style.
 The elaborate details are combined with lively textured sculpting and graceful lines, which makes the composition easy and dynamic.

 The artist carefully selects themes for his works.
 Throughout his creative career, he has been creating portraits and figurines of artists and scientists, religious figures and politicians, creating images of famous people from the world of ballet, music and fashion.
 Thanks to direct contact with contemporaries, he conveys the unique spirit and energy of his heroes.
-The gallery of a modern portrait is presented by President of Poland Lech Walesa, Pope John Paul II, Patriarch of Ukraine Filaret, Protestant pastor Roman Jan Pawlas, Georgian Director Guram Petriashvili, English singer-songwriter and composer Ken Hensley (Uriah Heep), Polish scholar Andrzej Ceynowa, artists: Evhen Karas, Vlad Dimyon, Yuri Olishkevych (USA), female images “Olga”, “Barbara”, “Anastasia”, as well as the artist's children “Wanda” and “Ostap”.
+The gallery of a modern portrait is presented by President of Poland Lech Walesa, Pope John Paul II, Patriarch of Ukraine Filaret, Protestant pastor Roman Jan Pawlas, Georgian Director Guram Petriashvili, English singer-songwriter and composer Ken Hensley (Uriah Heep), Polish scholar Andrzej Ceynowa, artists: Evhen Karas, Vlad Dimyon, Yuri Olishkevych (United States), female images "Olga", "Barbara", "Anastasia", as well as the artist's children "Wanda" and "Ostap".

 The sculptor's works are distinguished by sensuality and emotionality, in each piece of work he conveys the individuality, mood and inner world of a person.

 As a material he uses bronze, ceramics, silver.

 He owns workshops in Gdańsk (Poland) and Chernihiv (Ukraine).
 He is the founder of the private gallery "FART", which has been engaged in the production and sale of sculptural works since 1995.